tanayupadhyay911-glitch/30-days-of-java/README.md

 ---

-## 📅 Day 16 — Constructors in Java
+### 📅 Day 16 — Constructors in Java

 On Day 16, I learned about **constructors**, which are special methods used to **initialize objects** at the time they are created.
 Constructors have the **same name as the class**, do **not return any value**, and are called **automatically** when an object is created.

 I covered **default constructors**, **parameterized constructors**, and **constructor overloading**, which help make Java programs more structured, readable, and reliable.

 ---

-## 📅 Day 17 — Encapsulation in Java
+### 📅 Day 17 — Encapsulation in Java

 On Day 17, I learned about **encapsulation**, a core concept of Object-Oriented Programming used to **protect class data**.
 By declaring variables as `private` and accessing them through **public getters and setters**, encapsulation ensures controlled access to data.

 This approach improves **data security**, **maintainability**, and helps prevent accidental modification of variables, which is essential for building scalable Java applications.

-## 📅 Day 18 — Inheritance
+### 📅 Day 18 — Inheritance

 Learned about **inheritance**, where a child class reuses properties and methods of a parent class using the `extends` keyword.
 This helps reduce code duplication, represents real-world **IS-A relationships**, and improves code organization and maintainability.

 ---

-## 📅 Day 19 — Method Overriding
+### 📅 Day 19 — Method Overriding

 Studied **method overriding**, where a child class provides its own implementation of a method already defined in the parent class.
 Overriding uses the same method name and parameters and is resolved at **runtime**, enabling runtime polymorphism in Java.

 ---

-## 📅 Day 20 — Polymorphism & Revision
+## 📅 Day 20 — Polymorphism

-Revised core OOP concepts and learned about **polymorphism**, which allows one method to have multiple forms based on the object type.
-Practicing questions helped connect inheritance, overriding, and polymorphism into a complete understanding of Java’s OOP design.
+Learned how polymorphism allows one method to behave differently depending on the object reference.
+Understood runtime polymorphism using method overriding and how it increases flexibility in Java programs.

+---

+## 📅 Day 21 — Mini Revision
+Revised previously learned OOP concepts and strengthened understanding by reviewing inheritance, constructors, encapsulation, and overriding.

+---

+## 📅 Day 22 — Abstract Class
+Studied abstract classes and abstract methods.
+Learned how abstract classes act as blueprints and enforce structure for child classes.

+---

+## 📅 Day 23 — Interface
+Learned how interfaces define a contract that classes must implement.
+Understood how Java supports multiple inheritance using interfaces.

+---

+## 📅 Day 24 — Exception Handling
+Studied try, catch, and finally blocks to handle runtime errors.
+Learned the importance of writing safe and crash-resistant programs.

+---

+## 📅 Day 25 — Practice
+Solved multiple problems based on OOP concepts to improve logical thinking and coding confidence.

+---

+## 📅 Day 26 — Revision
+Revised core Java concepts from basics to OOP to ensure strong understanding and clarity of concepts.

+---

+## 📅 Day 27 — OOPs Revision
+Focused specifically on Object-Oriented Programming concepts like encapsulation, inheritance, polymorphism, abstraction, and interfaces.

+---

+## 📅 Day 28 — Packages & Wrapper Classes
+Learned how to organize code using packages and understood wrapper classes, autoboxing, and unboxing concepts.

+---

+## 📅 Day 29 — Full Revision
+Performed complete revision from Day 1 to Day 29, connecting all concepts and identifying areas for improvement.

+---

+## 📅 Day 30 — Final Project
+Built a final project applying multiple OOP concepts together and successfully completed the 30 Days of Java challenge.

 ## 🎯 Key Takeaways